markets/serviz-js/README.md

 ## Workflows

-`serviz-js` also provides a `ServizWorkflow` class that allows you to compose multiple service objects together using a clean, declarative API for orchestrating complex multi-step operations.
+`Serviz-js` also provides a `ServizWorkflow` class that allows you to compose multiple service objects together using a clean, declarative API for orchestrating complex multi-step operations.

 ### Basic Workflow Usage